Welcome! We are now accepting applications for Fall, 2020.

-Here at Bay Farm Montessori Academy, we offer exceptional educational programming rooted in the work of Maria Montessori for students from twelve months through fourteen years (8th grade).
+Here at Bay Farm Montessori Academy, we offer exceptional educational programming rooted in the work of Maria Montessori for students from toddlers through Middle School.
 Bay Farm students enjoy a strong academic program that includes an emphasis on art, music, drama, physical education, library, outdoor learning, STEM agriculture, and world language.
 Our well-rounded academic curriculum develops the skills and experience that enable our students to emerge as self-confident learners and leaders upon graduation.

 Bay Farm's admissions process is designed to acquaint applicants and families to the school program and community.